Homotopy invariants of singularity categories: The main results

 Since $\Lambda_0 = \Lambda/\rad(\Lambda)$ all the simples are gradable and so Theorem~\ref{thm_main1} applies to give a cofibre sequence

 where we have taken orbits by $(-1)$ instead of $(1)$ for convenience (which makes no difference).
 Using the isomorphism $\a1(\sfD_\sg(\gr \Lambda)) \cong \a1(k)^{\oplus n|a|}$ gives us a cofibre sequence of the claimed form up to verifying the description of $\phi = \a1(-1) - \id$.
 This description follows from noting that $(-1)$ just translates the chosen exceptional collection, except for $\Lambda_0(a+1)\mapsto \Lambda_0(a)$ which is no longer part of the collection.
-The final column expresses the class of $\Lambda_0(a)$ with respect to the decomposition of the Grothendieck group given by the semiorthogonal decomposition; see Remark~\ref{rem:approximation} for further explanation and intuition. \end{proof}
+The final column expresses the class of $\Lambda_0(a)$ with respect to the decomposition of the Grothendieck group given by the semiorthogonal decomposition, which together with the above describes the corresponding map on $K_0$ and so, by \cite{TabuadaA1}*{Proposition~2.8}, completely determines the map $\phi$; see Remark~\ref{rem:approximation} for further explanation and intuition. \end{proof}

 \begin{rem} Suppose for simplicity that $\Lambda_0 \cong k$, i.e.\ $\Lambda$ is local.
 The $\phi_{i,a+1}$ occurring in the final column of $\phi$ express the multiplicities occurring in the sequence of approximation triangles